 Centralized currency issue serves centralized production whereas regional currencies represent a democratization of currency issue, supporting local businesses and educating consumers about how their money circulates in the local economy.

+The Schumacher Center furthered that work in the Berkshires with development of SHARE Micro-credit program, Deli Dollars, Berkshire Farm Preserve Notes, and BerkShares (see below).
 The theory, history, and practice of the Schumacher Center for New Economics' work with local currencies is detailed in Local Currencies: Catalysts for Sustainable Regional Economies.
-Bob Swann, founder of the Schumacher Center, offered additional background on money and banking and the case for local currencies in his essays found here.

 Local Currency Directories